"Calling In" for the Holidays

 December 12, 2025

-The holiday season is a time when we focus on peace, giving, love in action and helping others.
-It is the joy of sharing, and the spirit of charity that makes the season meaningful beyond what gifts may be waiting for us under a Christmas tree.
+Indeed, the holiday season is a time when we focus on peace, giving, love in action and helping others.
+It is the joy of sharing, and the spirit of charity that makes the season truly meaningful.
 It is this season that brings about a once-a-year acknowledgement that we human beings are a family across the world, all wishing for a “season of peace on earth, and goodwill to all.”

 As she explains it, “a call in is basically a call out done… with love,” where we invite people in, rather than push them out.
 As Ross explains, with the name calling and accusation that can accompany calling out, we are inviting them to a fight.
 We risk making enemies when we could be creating allies.

 With calling in, we resist the impulse to shame and punish people – and instead – invite them into a conversation.
-As union organizers, this is basic to building consensus and solidarity: listening more than talking, keeping an open mind, practicing empathy, finding common ground (hard work!).
-While calling in is not meant to replace calling out – giving abusers a free pass – it can provide a tool to employ in those conversations, making us better organizers and better people.
+As union organizers, this is basic to building consensus and solidarity: listening more than talking, keeping an open mind, practicing empathy, finding common ground (all hard work!).
+While calling in is not meant to replace calling out – giving abusers a free pass – it can provide a tool to employ in those conversations, making us better organizers.

 Perhaps this holiday season we should consider calling in someone from whom we have been alienated, someone we miss.
 Just as we work to create a more perfect musicians union, we can also work to make a more perfect world, and heal some of the breakage from our divisive age.